 The latest issue of the Review of International American Studies is now out and is dedicated to an issue very near and dear to my own research interests: Indigenous social movements in the Americas.

 I had the pleasure of reviewing Paul Freedman’s impressive Ten Restaurants that Changed America.
 It fills many gaps in America’s overlooked restaurant history.
-In my review I also mentioned Berkeley’s Cafe Ohlone: a reminder that one can not talk about food culture in North America without acknowledging Indigenous chefs, ingredients, and other influences.
+In my review I mention Berkeley’s Cafe Ohlone, a reminder that one cannot talk about food culture in North America without acknowledging Indigenous chefs, ingredients, and their influence.